Fitness & workouts

 - Move briskly to raise your heart rate.

-- It doesn’t just have to be the weekly big shop – browse local food markets or do daily trips to the butchers or specialty shops, then walk home carrying your wares.
+- It doesn’t just have to be the weekly big shop – browse local food markets or do daily trips to the butchers and greengrocers, then walk home carrying your wares.